chandranakshay/multiscale_fluid_solver/README.md

 widths from either walls.
 The LB solver governs the rest of the domain.

-Running a simulation: requires you to setup nondimensional parameters, number of DSMC cells and equivalent LB nodes in the domain, number of particles per cell, the buffer layer distance, and curl-noise parameters (if required).
+Running a simulation: requires you to setup nondimensional parameters, number of DSMC cells and equivalent LB nodes in the domain, number of particles per cell, the buffer layer distance, and perlin-noise parameters (if required).